-It seems like every week there’s a new story about rattlesnakes terrorizing some unsuspecting Westerners.
-Whether they’re crawling up through the toilet, battling it out in a backyard, cruising up the driveway, or crashing a wedding these menacing reptiles seem hellbent on scaring the living daylights out of us.
+It seems like every week there's another new story or Facebook post about rattlesnakes terrorizing some unsuspecting Westerners.
+Whether they're crawling up through the toilet, battling it out in a backyard, cruising up the driveway, or crashing a wedding, these menacing reptiles seem hellbent on scaring the living daylights out of us.
+And you never know, there could be dozens of rattlesnakes living under Texas homes in your neighborhood.

 Know Your Rattlers

-According to the South Texas Poison Center, Texas is home to eight different types of rattlesnakes.
+According to the South Texas Poison Center, Texas is home to eight different types of these snakes so reference our rattlesnake roundup below.

 The Western diamondback, identified by diamond markings along its back and black and white rings on its tail, resides everywhere but the easternmost section of the state.